chadsgilbert/ci-data-science/README.md

 # circleci-data-science

-Testing out CIrcleCI for Simulations and Analysis
+Testing out CI tools for Simulations and Analysis